 - US National Bureau of Economic Research (NBER)

-Keynesian theory suggests that in a normal economy, there is a high level of employment, and everyone is spending their earnings as usual.
-This means there is a circular low of money in the economy, as my spending becomes part of your earnings, and your spending becomes part of my earnings.
+Keynesian theory suggests that in a normal economy, there is a high level of employment.
+And everyone is spending their earnings as usual.
+This means there is a circular low of money in the economy.
+As my spending becomes part of your earnings, and your spending becomes part of your earnings.
 But suppose something happens to shake consumer confidence in the economy.
 Worried consumers may then try to weather the coming economic hardship by saving their money.
-But because my spending is part of your earnings, my decision to hoard money makes things worse for you.
-And you, responding to your own difficult times, will start hoarding money too, making things even worse for me.
-So there’s a vicious circle at work here: people hoard money in difficult times, but times become more difficult when people hoard money.
+But because my spending is part of your earnings.
+My decision to hoard money makes things worse for you.
+And you, responding to your own difficult times.
+Will start hoarding money too, making things even worse for me.
+So there’s a vicious circle at work here.
+People hoard money in difficult times, but times become more difficult when people hoard money.